-- Principal observations and reflections of instructional practice solicited throughout the implementation of strategies and the impact at the student level. - School Self-assessment, feedback, and reflections inform practice. - Evidence of teacher knowledge/skills/confidence/support for implementation in a variety of forms (reflections, observations, responsive actions, portfolios, professional dialogue and teacher surveys). - Principal and teacher dialogue and feedforward regarding their own professional learning and growth.

-- Student evidence in a variety of forms (work samples, conversations, attitudes). - Student voice regarding improved confidence and competence as a result of engagement with their most urgent learning med Special Education Plan Page 88 of 114
+- Principal observations and reflections of instructional practice solicited throughout the implementation of strategies and the impact at the student level. - School self-assessment, feedback, and reflections inform practice. - Evidence of teacher knowledge/skills/confidence/support for implementation in a variety of forms (reflections, observations, responsive actions, portfolios, professional dialogue and teacher surveys). - Principal and teacher dialogue and feedforward regarding taking initiative for implementation of their own professional learning goals and growth.
+Classroom - Triangulated student evidence in a variety of forms (observation, conversation, and, products). - Student voice regarding a change in confidence level and competency as a result of engagement that addresses their most urgent learning need.
+2018-19 Special Education Plan Page 90 of 110